-The Yuba River provides fishing access and opportunities downstream of the Project, especially downstream of USACE's Englebright Reservoir.
-The reach of the Yuba River below Englebright Dam is regarded as a high quality fishing reach and offers excellent American shad, Chinook salmon, steelhead, and striped bass fishing (HDR|SWRI 2007).
+The Yuba River below Englebright Dam is regarded as a high quality fishing reach and offers excellent American shad, Chinook salmon, steelhead, and striped bass fishing (YCWA et al. 2007).
 However, access is limited because it is a fish hatching area and private land along the river is pervasive (Stewardship Council 2007).
 Of note, CDFG provides angling opportunities via a raffle to a limited number of anglers with specific regulations (i.e., anglers must fish from the shore, wade or use only non-trailered watercraft) (CDFG 2006).
-The lower Yuba River from the Highway 20 bridge downstream to Sycamore Campground (private facility) is a wild trout fishery, which also offers excellent American shad, Chinook salmon, steelhead, and striped bass fishing (HDR|SWRI 2007).
+The Yuba River from the Highway 20 Bridge downstream to Sycamore Campground (private facility) is a wild trout fishery, which also offers excellent American shad, Chinook salmon, steelhead, and striped bass fishing (YCWA et al. 2007).
 CDFG fishing regulations on the mainstem Yuba River are summarized in Table 7.8.3-11.

-In 2008, the people of this community petitioned to have the name changed to Smartsville, with an 's'.
+In 2008, the people of this community petitioned to have the name changed to Smartsville, with an 's' in the middle of the name.
 However, the USGS gage refers to the former spelling of the community name.
 Therefore in this document, the community is referred to as such.